dainsaint/garden/src/posts/this-shit-needs-to-go.md

 fundraise for decades
 and do nothing new
 this shit needs to go
-pander to those who aint white straight and male
+pander to all who aint white straight and male
 begging for votes like we paying your bail
 if you aint gon do nothin stay out my mail
 this shit needs to go